Theoretical Studies of alpha Clustering in Nuclei and Beyond: A review on cluster model approaches

 Within this paradigm, the connection between the microscopic description of nuclear structure—based on nucleonic degrees of freedom and methods such as the nuclear shell model and, more broadly, configuration interaction—and clustering correlations, preformation, dynamics, and decay remains a central question.
 Historically, the two descriptions—one based on nucleonic degrees of freedom and the other on cluster degrees of freedom—have largely evolved in parallel.
 Nevertheless, the overlap between these parallel lines of thought has been growing.
 For example, antisymmetrized molecular dynamics has been extensively applied to the study of molecular-type states in clustered nuclei~\cite{Kanada-Enyo2012Antisymmetrized}, incorporating both clusters and valence nucleons in a molecular-like structure, where valence nucleons mediate bonds between clusters.

-Present-day advanced models employ fully microscopic descriptions based on nucleon-nucleon interactions and treat cluster dynamics microscopically using methods such as the Resonating Group Method (RGM)~\cite{Wheeler1937mathematical,Wildermuth:1979}.
-On the other hand, shell model calculations inspired by certain symmetry-based approaches, such as symplectic or SU(3) symmetries, have increasingly been able to capture key aspects of clustering~\cite{Draayer:1975,Smirnov1977Cluster,Chung:1978,Anantaraman:1975}.
+Present-day advanced models employ fully microscopic descriptions based on nucleon-nucleon interactions and treat cluster dynamics microscopically using methods such as the Resonating Group Method (RGM)~\cite{Wheeler1937mathematical,Wildermuth:1979}, as well as modern configuration-interaction approaches like the Monte Carlo Shell Model discussed in Sec.~2.
+Furthermore, shell model calculations inspired by certain symmetry-based approaches, such as symplectic or SU(3) symmetries, have increasingly been able to capture key aspects of clustering~\cite{Draayer:1975,Smirnov1977Cluster,Chung:1978,Anantaraman:1975}.
 Such symmetry-based methods are among the most promising present-day techniques~\cite{Dreyfuss2020, Dytrych2020}.